Get Schooled

 What is a change in financial circumstances appeal form?

-Many college financial aid offices offer a change in financial circumstances form, which allows you to formally request that your school takes a deeper look at your family’s current financial situation by submitting supporting documentation.
-Depending on your school, the form may go by a different name, such as “Special Condition/Income Adjustment Form”, “Change to Your Award Request”, or “Change of Circumstances Appeal.”
+Many college financial aid offices offer a change in financial circumstances appeal form, which allows you to formally request that they take a deeper look at your family’s current financial situation by submitting supporting documentation.
+Depending on your school, the form may go by different names, such as “Special Condition/Income Adjustment Form”, “Change to Your Award Request”, or “Change of Circumstances Appeal.”
 Many schools have the form or outline the process on their financial aid website.

 What do I do if I know my financial situation has changed while I wait for my award letter?

-If you know that your families’ financial situation has changed drastically since 2022 (the tax year 2024-25 form uses), start to look at your schools’ financial aid websites to see their appeals process.
-Each school will have their own process but you may be able to submit something along with documentation while you wait for the FAFSA Submission Summary to become available.
+If you know that your family's financial situation has changed drastically since 2023 (the tax year the 2025-26 FAFSA uses), look at your school’s financial aid website to learn more about their appeals process.
+Each school will have its own process, but you may be able to submit something along with documentation while you wait to receive your financial aid award offer letters.

 What is a change in financial circumstances?